troyharvey/emojeez/readme.md

 # [emojⓔⓔz.co](http://emojeez.co)
-Icons for Twitter, Facebook, Instagram, Tumblr, and the web.
+A simple icon keyboard for the web. smileys ◦ emoticons ◦ icons ◦ emoji ◦ kaomoji

 This project was created for a guest lecture about mobile web applications for the CIS 350 Infrastructure Technologies course at [UofL](http://business.louisville.edu/) College of Business.